Skip to main content

 This topic is probably been done already before, but I will state some simple thoughts.
 Am open to answers..

 Many future predictions, specially HSBC and Deustche bank predictions mention India's GDP growth to surpass all other countries by 2045/2050, largely considering the India's population as its strength !
+Did anyone know, we would all be chatting away on Facebook 25 years back ?
+Anyways, I doubt whether the population is a strength.

 Here's why.